Florida Condo Guide

 Business owners who think they can pull a "fast one" expecting no one to notice may find it difficult to explain a Google Business Listing or website that shows their condo address as a business location.

-One association has reported that this exact situation ocurred with the condo unit owner denying the operation of a home based business open to the public yet a Google My Business listing showed their condo unit's address as the retail location and their family name as part of the business name.
+One association has reported that this exact situation occurred with the condo unit owner denying the operation of a home based business open to the public yet a Google My Business listing showed their condo unit's address as the retail location and their family name as part of the business name.
 The association's governing documents prohibited any type of business being "advertised" as located at the condominium.

 Some condo unit buyers fail to read the governing documents before making an offer or before closing (also known as settlement or act-of-sale).
 A condo's governing documents will show the association's limitations or prohibitions on the operation of a business or employment work activity.